vippsas/vipps-woocommerce/README.md

 ## How to get started

-* Sign up to use [*Vipps på Nett*](https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/woocommerce/).
+* Sign up to use [*Payment Integration*](https://vippsmobilepay.com/online/payment-integration), [*Woocommerce*](https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/woocommerce/).
 * After 1-2 days, you will get an email with login details to [portal.vippsmobilepay.com](https://portal.vippsmobilepay.com/), where you can get the API credentials.
 * Download and install the plugin.
 * Configure the plugin.